albertobas/olive-oil-trust/README.md

 - `next-app/src/**/shared/*`: user interface code and constants shared across files at the same folder level.
 - `next-app/src/**/styles/*`: CSSModules files.
 - `services/*`: TheGraph graph node.
-- `subgraph/scripts/*`: script to generate a subgraph YAML file from a template, replacing keys for values from a JSON file.
+- `subgraph/scripts/*`: script to generate a subgraph manifest from a template, replacing keys for values from a JSON file.
 - `subgraph/src/*`: mappings, written in AssemblyScript, constants and entities used to extract data from the local Hardhat chain, process them and store them.
-- `subgraph/templates/*`: a subgraph YAML template file.
+- `subgraph/templates/*`: a subgraph manifest template.

 ## Running locally